youngineer/digiquad/README.md

 # DigiQuad - File Processing and Conversion Assessment

 ## Overview
-This project is a part of the assessment task provided by [Company Name].
+This project is a part of the assessment task provided by digiquad.
 It includes functionalities for:
 1. **Excel/CSV File Processing** - Reading an Excel or CSV file and displaying the contents based on user-specified starting row.
 2. **XML to JSON Conversion** - Accepting an XML file, extracting its contents, and converting it into a JSON file.